fchristl/express-json-file-crud/README.md

 You can create, read, update and delete objects using REST.

 It stores data in plain JSON files.
-No database is required, which makes setup rapid compared to similar solutions.
+No database is required, which makes setup rapid compared to similar solutions, and therefore perfectly suitable for quickly prototyping solutions.

+This package should probably not be used for productive applications, as the underlying JSON-file-based storage engine is very basic and not a replacement for a proper database.

 ## Setup